ThinkThinkAI/CommandAI/README.md

 ## Overview

-JSONScriptLib CLI is a command-line application designed to interact with AI services like Ollama and ChatGPT to generate and execute scripts based on user commands.
+AI CLI is a command-line application designed to interact with AI services like Ollama and ChatGPT to generate and execute scripts based on user commands.
 The application can handle a variety of tasks by converting user inputs into structured JSONScripts, which are then executed step-by-step.

 ## Features